 We coordinate with the Office of Admissions and provide additional programming for Second Look Weekend specific to the needs and questions of underrepresented students, in addition to participating in general Second Look programming.
 Underrepresented students can expect a personal invitation to the Office of Diversity and Inclusion event.

 Accepted Students matriculating to Feinberg can participate in a summer experience focused on research and community partnership in an area of their choosing.
 Students receive a stipend to defray the costs of transitioning to medical school.

-Ongoing SupportThe Office of Diversity and Inclusion sponsors a number of initiatives, including student groups and mentoring to sustain students throughout their time at Feinberg and encourage open communication.
+Ongoing SupportThe Office of Diversity and Inclusion sponsors a number of initiatives to sustain students throughout their time at Feinberg and encourage open communication.

 Contact us for information about our office’s involvement in educational programs here at Feinberg.